Posts

 Lighting is as important as every other element of the design.
 Good lighting changes and transforms a space.
 We use light and shade to make a room feel comfortable but also dramatic and atmospheric.
 Let’s say we want to highlight an artwork on a wall, we need a downlight to hit the artwork but in combination with a darker area around – this then draws our eye to the painting.

-dramatic fireplace with good shelves subtley lit
+dramatic fireplace with good shelves subtley lit showing the importance of lighting in interior design

 What impact does daylight have in interior design?